 Tart cherry juice

-Tart cherries and their juice have been found to possess anti-inflammatory and antioxidant properties.
-Consuming tart cherry juice regularly may help reduce inflammation and ease symptoms.
+Tart cherries and their juice have been shown to have anti-inflammatory and antioxidant properties.
+Regular consumption of tart cherry juice may help reduce inflammation and alleviate symptoms.

 Bromelain

-Bromelain is an enzyme found in pineapple that has been shown to have anti-inflammatory effects.
-Taking bromelain supplements or consuming fresh pineapple may help alleviate inflammation.
+Bromelain, an enzyme found in pineapple, has demonstrated anti-inflammatory effects.
+Taking bromelain supplements or eating fresh pineapple may help ease inflammation.

 Pingback: Quercetin Health Benefits And Best Supplements - The Diet of the Common Sense